cerplot/luigi/doc/parameters.rst

     print(d.date)

 will return the same date that the object was constructed with.
-Same goes if you invoke Luigi on the command line.
+Same goes if you invoke Trun on the command line.

 .. _Parameter-instance-caching: